shuienko/terremoto/README.md

 - **Resilient**: Handles WiFi disconnection and API errors gracefully.
 - **Easy Configuration**: All settings are managed in a `config.py` file.
 - **Do Not Disturb**: A configurable "do not disturb" mode to silence alerts for minor earthquakes during specific hours.
+- **Automatic Display Dimming**: The display brightness is automatically reduced during "do not disturb" hours to save power and avoid being too bright at night.

 ## Requirements